MoeenFJ/TMG-PKGBUILDs-pipa/README.md

 This repository hosts
 [PKGBUILDs](https://wiki.archlinux.org/index.php/PKGBUILD) packages for xiaomi-pipa (also known as Xiaomi Pad 6) running Arch Linux ARM (alarm)
-Packages here are tailored specific to pipa and a hosted repo can be found at [TODO]
+Packages here are tailored specific to pipa and a hosted repo can be found at [pipa-alarm](https://github.com/maakiopus/pipa-alarm/)

 These packages are meant to be built on Arch Linux ARM, found at http://archlinuxarm.org